charlesneimog/OM-Sieves/README.md

 This library is a complementation of the mathtools developed by Carlos Agon and Moreno Andreatta.
 It have that aim to make more easy the use of the Xenakis' sieves OM#.

 It was developed in my Master's Research at Federal University in Juiz de Fora.
+Financial Support by Federal University in Juiz de Fora.
+Esta biblioteca foi desenvolvida em minha pesquisa de mestrado na Universidade Federal de Juiz de Fora.
+Apoio Financeiro pela Universidade Federal de Juiz de Fora.

 ![UFJF](https://github.com/charlesneimog/OM-Sieves/blob/master/Imagens/logo.png)